flavorly/vanilla-components/packages/documentation/src/guide/introduction.md

 That being said, i have decided to take a spin on my own library, taking the concept of VariantJS and using its core concept to Vanilla Components with my own touch!

-## How "Vanilla" is this?

-As much as we can, we avoid pulling 3rd party packages, but for what it matters we only include battle tested libraries such as **[HeadlessUI](https://headlessui.com)** to wrap a few components and take advantage of all the accessibility & nice work already done, there is no point on re-inventing the wheel for those cases, lets just style them and take advantage of our Theme & Variations system to achieve what we need.
+## Why vanilla?

+The whole idea is to not "depend" on some package to continue your life or start your next project, so i try to keep the components as plain as possible so whenever a new version of Vue is released, we would be able to quickly shift and get it working in no time.

+You may ask yourself, yeah but than why its HeadlessUI and all other packages there as peer dependency?
+That's right a good a question!
+At the end of the day we still depend on some 3rd party libraries because at the time being they provide a really great value, but the good thing is we have created a wrapper around there, so if for example HeadlessUI would stop being maintained, we could quickly swap their components for something else, while still keeping the same "api".
+The same applies for other components, the reason why we called it Vanilla :), because its vanilla as possible!

-## The concept
+## The core concept

-The concept of the project is simple, creating components that have a certain markup, that are fully configurable via a Javascript object, this brings enough flexibility for variants, swaping configuration in real-time & many more!

-## What we are doing next?
+The concept is pretty simple, less work doing small components while still benefit from the whole styling flexibility.

+## Why not functional components?

+Well, i don't have enough time to write function components yet, neither enough knowledge yet to do them the right way.
+If you are a fan of those please check **[HeadlessUI](https://headlessui.com)**.

+Plus the whole point of this project is to cut the boring work, we would still have to style functional components over and over every single project. :p

+## Roadmap

-Well, the main goals would be improving the current components, add tests, add a few more interesting components, but keep in mind we wanted to keep this library as **small as possible** with the "basics", this would make sure that it will be still maintainable at least for myself, while still providing a nice value for further projects.
+Well, the main goal would be improving the current components, add tests, add a few more interesting components, but keep in mind we wanted to keep this library as **small as possible** with the "basics", this would make sure that it will be still maintainable at least for myself, while still providing a nice value for further projects.